mdfriday/theme-saasify/exampleSite/content/features/performance.md

     description: "Built with minimal JavaScript dependencies.
 Pages remain fast and functional while keeping the bundle size small."
   - title: "CDN-Ready Output"
     description: "Deploy your site to any CDN for global distribution.
 Static files are optimized for edge caching and maximum performance."
-demo:
+demo: true
-  description: "See how our optimized build process delivers lightning-fast page loads and smooth transitions."
+demo_description: "See how our optimized build process delivers lightning-fast page loads and smooth transitions."
-  image: "/images/feature-1.svg"
+demo_image: "/images/feature-1.svg"
 ---

 ## Built for Speed